SolbiatiAlessandro/typescript-trains/README.md

 ## Dev Workflow

-Make a new branch the new feature you are building in the ugliest/fastes way possible writing stuff in the main scene without adding files
+1. Make a new branch the new feature you are building in the ugliest/fastes way possible writing stuff in the main scene without adding files
-Check if what you are seeing is good
+2. Check if what you are seeing is good
-Abandon your branch, check out master
+3. Abandon your branch, check out master
-Rewrite everything in small file <100 lines, functional, typed, and tested Make small commits of every change.
+4. Rewrite everything in small file <100 lines, functional, typed, and tested
+5. Make small commits of every change.

+Stretch: listen to bach while coding

 ```
 yarn dev